cosmos/ibc/spec/client/ics-012-near-client/README.md

 ### Headers

-The NEAR client headers include the `LightClientBlock` and previou state root of chunks.
+The NEAR client headers include the `LightClientBlock` and previous state root of chunks.
 The entire block producers for next epoch and approvals for the block after the next are included in `LightClientBlock`.

 ```typescript
 interface BlockHeaderInnerLite {